Gelson Domingos da Silva

 Gelson Domingos da Silva (c.
-1965 – 6 November 2011), a Brazilian camera operator for the Rede Bandeirantes TV network, died while covering a drug bust in Rio de Janeiro as the government of Brazil prepared for its hosting of Olympics.
+1965 – 6 November 2011), a Brazilian camera operator for the Rede Bandeirantes TV network, died while covering a drug bust in Rio de Janeiro as the government of Brazil prepared for its hosting of the 2016 Summer Olympics.
 Domingos was the first Brazilian journalist to die in this type of crime setting in Brazil.

 Personal Information

 Domingos was 46 years old at the time of his death.
-He was married to Fabiana Domingo, and the couple had three children and 2 grandchildren at the time of his death.
+He was married to Fabiana Domingo, and he had three children, Gabriela, Lorena and Gelson Junior, and 2 grandchildren, Emily and Julie, from his previous marriage at the time of his death.
 He was buried at the Memorial do Carmo, in Caju.

 Career

 Domingos was a TV camera operator for the radio and TV group Rede Bandeirantes, which is often referred to as TV Band for short.
 He was considered by the press freedom organizations to be a veteran and had previously worked at the Brazilian Television System, or Sistema Brasileiro de Televisão (SBT), and the Record.